Last Updated: 10 July 2020

 You can read below how you can inform BICS of your preferences with regard to your privacy.
 We do our best to update our systems and databases to the extent technically feasible and as quickly as possible but bear in mind that it nevertheless takes some time to implement your choice in practice.

-If you are not a customer of BICS: see ‘How to contact us’ section.
+- If you are not a customer of BICS, see the ‘How to contact us’ section.

 Your rights in relation to personal data